Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

   copy number variations, as well as the status and/or the log2 ratio values.
 Finally, a visualization tool is provided to explore resulting metrics.

+- [cogeqc](/packages/cogeqc) cogeqc aims to facilitate systematic quality checks on standard comparative genomics analyses to help researchers detect issues and select the most suitable parameters for each data set. cogeqc can be used to asses: i. genome assembly quality with BUSCOs; ii. orthogroup inference using a protein domain-based approach and; iii. synteny detection using synteny network properties.
+There are also data visualization functions to explore QC summary statistics.

 - [comapr](/packages/comapr) comapr detects crossover intervals for single gametes from their haplotype states sequences and stores the